 It’s usually best to place binned metrics on the x-axis.
 Only swap these axes when it helps to make the chart easier to understand.

 Only use one color in a histogram.
 Spectrum’s default single-metric color is seafoam.
-View the Color for data visualization page for more information.
+View the

 Unlike a bar chart, histogram bars should touch to indicate that values are on a continuous scale.
 This requires a subtle border to keep the bars from colliding (combining).